Yufei-L/2019-431/QUIZZES/README.md

 ## Quiz 3

 If there is a third Quiz, it would be in December.
-You will know whether there will be a third Quiz before Thanksgiving.
+We will announce whether (or not) there will be a third Quiz before Thanksgiving.

 ### About the Quizzes